$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

 The $(\Lambda,\mu,\sel)$-Wright--Fisher process describes the evolution of the type composition of an infinite haploid population with two types, say type $a$ and type $A$, which is subject to neutral reproductions, frequency-dependent selection and environmental shocks.
-More precisely, $X_t$ represents the proportion of type $a$ individuals present in the population at time $t$.
-The measure $\Lambda$ drives neutral reproductions; its mass at $0$ gives rise to a classic Wright--Fisher diffusion term; a point $(t,r,u)$ of~$\tilde{N}$ means that at time~$t$ a fraction~$r$ of the population is replaced by the offspring of one individual, its type being~$a$ (resp.~$A$) if $X_{t-}\leq u$ (resp. $X_{t-}>u$).
+More precisely, $X_t$ represents the proportion of type $a$ individuals at time~$t$.
+The measure $\Lambda$ drives neutral reproductions; a point $(t,r,u)$ of~$N$ means that at time~$t$ a fraction~$r$ of the population is replaced by the offspring of one individual, its type being~$a$ (resp.~$A$) if $X_{t-}\leq u$ (resp. $X_{t-}>u$).
 The function $\sel$ models frequency-dependent selection; the strength and direction of selection at time $t$ depends on the modulus and the sign of~$\sel(X_t)$, respectively.
-The measure $\mu$ encodes the effect of the environment; a point $(t,r)$ of $S$ with $r>0$ (resp. $r<0$) means that at time $t$ conditions are exceptionally favorable for the reproduction of type $a$ (resp. $A$) individuals, so that a proportion~$\lvert r\rvert $ of the type $a$ (resp. $A$) population duplicates (i.e. each reproducing individual has one offspring) and the offspring replaces uniformly at random a proportion $|r|X_{t-}$ (resp. $|r|(1-X_{t-})$) of the population that was alive before the environmental shock.
+The measure $\mu$ encodes the effect of the environment; a point $(t,r)$ of $S$ with $r>0$ (resp. $r<0$) means that at time $t$ conditions are exceptionally favorable for the reproduction of type $a$ (resp. $A$) individuals, so that a proportion~$\lvert r\rvert $ of the type $a$ (resp. $A$) population duplicates (i.e. each reproducing individual has one offspring) and the offspring replaces uniformly at random a proportion $\lvert r\rvert X_{t-}$ (resp. $\lvert r\rvert (1-X_{t-})$) of the population that was alive before the environmental shock.

-We study the long-term behavior of the $(\Lambda,\mu,\sel)$-Wright--Fisher process assuming neutral reproductions and the environment are not too extreme.
-We formalize this by considering